SAP-samples/teched2023-IN264/exercises/ex3/README.md

 - Credential Name: **AEM_Credential**
 <br><img src="/exercises/ex3/images/CI_SBPA_Model_6.png">

-10. Switch to "<b>Processing</b>" tab and privde the following details:
+10. Switch to "<b>Processing</b>" tab and provide the following details:
     > [!IMPORTANT]
     > Replace **XXX** with the participant number that is assigned to you.
    - Queue Name: **NewHire_Workflow_IN264-XXX**